AresMUSH/aresmush/plugins/describe/help/en/look.md

 `look`  (shortcut for looking at 'here')
 `look <name>/<detail>` - Looks at a detail on something.

-## Glancing

-The `glance` command gives you a quick summary of everyone in your room.
-This will show some of your demographic information and your short description.
+`glance` - Get a quick summary of everyone in your room, including some demographics.

-`glance` - Takes a quick look at everyone in your room.

 ## Description Notifications

-By default, the game will notify you if someone looks at you. (the @adesc feature from other MU servers.)
-If you don't like that, you can turn it off:
+By default, the game will not notify you if someone looks at you. (the @adesc feature from other MU servers.)
+You can turn it on:

 `desc/notify <on or off>` - Turn the 'looked at you' notification on or off.